Kmeakin/walrus-report/src/20-reference.md

 }
 ```

-A 0-tuple (also called an *empty tuple* or *unit tuple*) cannot contain any
-elements, and so carries no data at runtime.
-It is therefore used as a
-"placeholder" when some kind of value is needed, but no meaningful data can be
-provided.
-For example, assignment expressions (`x = x + 1`) return `()`, as does
-a function with no final expression in its body.
-It can be considered analogous
-to the `void` type from C, however unlike C's `void`, unit tuples are first
-class values that can be stored in variables, passed to and returned from
-functions, etc.
+A 0-tuple is the canonical unit type in Walrus, and is used for expressions that
+return no meaningful data, such as the assignment expression or the `print`
+function.
+See @sec:reference:types:unit for more information.

 ### Structs {#sec:reference:structs}
 Structs are similar to tuples, in that they are heterogeneous collections.